Islam-alshiki/AlmedadDbTools/README.md

   </li>
   <li>
     public int getResultFromSp(String PeocName, List<Field> filds) (Used in stored procedures that insert, update or delete only )
-    <p>Takes an String for the stored procedures namem, and a list of Field object contains the pharametrs with values, it's retirn an int as a number of changes in database <p>
+    <p>Takes an String for the stored procedures name, and a list of Field object contains the pharametrs with values, it's retirn an int as a number of changes in database <p>

 ``` csharp
   // insert new student